Digital converter box

 Converter Box Details

 A DTV converter box is an easy-to-install electronic device that hooks up to your analog television set and over-the-air antenna.
 The box converts the digital television signal into an analog format, making it viewable on your analog TV set.
-The U.S. Department of Commerce's National Telecommunications and Information Administration (NTIA) is issuing each household up to two $40 coupons to help defray the cost of converter boxes.

 > When can I obtain a DTV converter box?

-Converter boxDTV converter boxes that transform digital television signals to analog are now available for purchase at electronics retailers across the country.
+DTV converter boxes that transform digital television signals to analog are now available for purchase at electronics retailers across the country.
 Converter boxes allow consumers to maintain their free, over-the-air television service even on older analog TVs.
-The National Telecommunications and Information Administration (NTIA) is issuing households up to two converter box coupons each valued at $40 to help defray the cost of the converter box.

 > Where can I purchase a DTV converter box?

 DTV converter boxes that make digital broadcast signals viewable on analog television sets are now available for purchase at electronics retailers across the country.
 Each box is expected to cost between $40 and $70.
-But households can apply for up to two $40 coupons from the National Telecommunications and Information Administration (NTIA) that can be used toward the purchase of converter boxes.

 > How do I hook up a converter box to my TV?